exosite-garage/gateway_core/README.md

   [app1_config]
   version = 1.0

-    --) Set NETWORK_INTERFACE to network interface like eth0, the MAC address will be retrieved as serial_number.

-    --) To use UUID, the value of interface_type must be 'uuid' and value of uuid_file must be specified to indicate the file contaning uuid information structure like:

-  [UUID]
-  uuid = 01234UUIDVALUE01234

-6. Upload the gateway_core_options.cfg file as a content file named "gateway_core_options" to the Client Model you created
+7. Upload the gateway_core_options.cfg file as a content file named "gateway_core_options" to the Client Model you created

-7. The "apps_template" folder contains example of simple app called "template.py".
+8. The "apps_template" folder contains example of simple app called "template.py".
 Use this to create your own apps.

-8. Upload your apps to the Client Model as content files, naming them with the same name as you listed them in the options file above
+9. Upload your apps to the Client Model as content files, naming them with the same name as you listed in the options file above

-9. Start running gateway_core:
+10. Start running gateway_core:

    $python ./boot.pyc

 For Your Information:
+* To reset gateway_core, send 'reset' to the 'command' dataport under the provisioned device.

-* The "apps" folder will be used to store the application script at run time and should not be modified by user
+* The "apps" folder will be used to store the application script at run time and should not be modified by user.

 * The provisioned CIK for each individual device is stored in a hidden file called ".exosite" in the python folder.
 This file can be read